HannahAdegoye/topukyoutubers.github.io/README.md

 ## Findings

-- What did we find?

-For this analysis, we're going to focus on the questions below to get the information we need for our marketing client -
+For this analysis, we are going to focus on the questions below to get the information we need for our marketing client. -

 Here are the key questions we need to answer for our marketing client:
 1. Who are the top 10 YouTubers with the most subscribers?